Skip to content

 Jason Stolz CLTC, CRPC

-Best Disability Insurance Rates are not simply the cheapest quotes you can find online.
+Best disability insurance rates are not simply the cheapest quotes you can find online.
 The best disability insurance rates are the ones that match strong contract language with a plan design that fits your income, your occupation, and your real-life budget.
-If you’re paying for disability insurance, you want it to work when it matters—meaning the definition of disability is clear, the benefit is meaningful, the policy is portable, and the premium feels reasonable for the protection you’re getting.
+If you are paying for disability insurance, you want it to work when it matters — meaning the definition of disability is clear, the benefit is meaningful, the policy is portable, and the premium feels reasonable for the protection you are actually getting.

-At Diversified Insurance Brokers, we help clients evaluate disability insurance pricing the way it should be evaluated: by comparing what you’re paying to what you’re actually buying.
-A “low rate” can be the result of a longer waiting period, a shorter benefit duration, weaker definitions, missing residual benefits, or limits that only show up when you read the details.
+At Diversified Insurance Brokers, we help clients evaluate disability insurance pricing the way it should be evaluated: by comparing what you are paying to what you are actually buying.
+A “low rate” can be the result of a longer waiting period, a shorter benefit duration, weaker definitions, missing residual benefits, or limits that only show up when you read the fine print carefully.
 A slightly higher premium can be the smarter choice if it provides stronger income protection and reduces the risk of unpleasant surprises in a real claim scenario.

 Compare the Best Disability Insurance Rates